VMware vRealize Automation: Advanced Features and Troubleshooting [V8.x]

 • Troubleshoot vRealize Orchestrator cluster issues

-• Use vRealize Orchestrator to add computer objects to Active Directory when vRealize Automation deploys blueprints
+• Use vRealize Orchestrator to add computer objects to Active Directory when vRealize Automation deploys

 • Use a tagging approach to vRealize Orchestrator workflows